-Cynthia Hurst is a nonprofit management and development consultant based in Washington, DC.
+Cynthia Hurst is a nonprofit management and development consultant.
 She has more than two decades of experience as a nonprofit executive, consultant, and board member.
 From local nonprofits to international organizations, Cynthia has organized management teams and raised the funds for missions ranging from human rights to the environment, historic preservation, social justice, senior care, the arts, and animal welfare.

 Cynthia Hurst was raised in Virginia’s Shenandoah Valley and has spent her career raising money for nonprofit organizations and managing them.

 She began her nonprofit career at Clean Water Action, where she first learned the basics of fundraising and then directed the organization’s Baltimore office to be the highest netting office in the country.
 She played a leadership role in opening offices in Providence, RI; Portsmouth, NH; Miami, FL; Dallas, TX; and Los Angeles, CA. In addition, she mentored and trained eight new directors who went on to run offices around the country.

 After opening and managing the CWA Miami office, Cynthia moved to be closer to her family in Virginia.
 There she served as development manager at the Wildlife Center of Virginia and development director at WHTJ Charlottesville PBS.